EUREKA SPRINGS WOODCARVING RENDEZVOUS

-Join your fellow carvers for a week on the scenic campus of the Eureka Springs School of the Arts!
-Classes will be hosted in multiple studios on ESSA’s 55 acre campus just outside historic Eureka Springs, Arkansas.
+Join your fellow carvers for a full week of creating and connecting on the scenic campus of the Eureka Springs School of the Arts!
+Classes will be hosted in multiple studios on ESSA’s 55-acre campus just outside historic Eureka Springs, Arkansas.

 Choose from six classes with renowned instructors:

 Relief Carving and Watercolor Painting with John Engler